clairxc/Trust-Your-Memory-Do-You/README.md

 ## Accomplished Stretch Goals
-Actually chose not to tackle most of the original stretch goals as it seemed to not suite the game.
+Actually chose not to tackle most of the original stretch goals as it seemed to not suit the game.
 Didn't realize how difficult a 32-card memory game would be-- takes QUITE a long time to match them all 😓 Instead, tried to implement the below stretch goals: